 Severe/Winter Weather FAQ

-Fort Campbell Cantonment Roads are GREEN.
-Fort Campbell Training Area Roads are GREEN.
+Fort Campbell Cantonment Roads are AMBER.
+Fort Campbell Training Area Roads are AMBER.

 Where can I find the latest updates?